From Wagyu ribeyes to dry-aged Tomahawks, I found the best steaks in Bali at these restaurants and steakhouses.

 When the flames fire up at dusk, the show begins at Vore.
 This is Canggu’s modern steakhouse where the kitchen doubles as a stage – every flicker of fire and hiss of smoke sets the rhythm for the night.
 The lights are low, the velvet-lined lounge hums with deep music, and the drama of the grill steals the spotlight.

 For me, the headliner is the dry-aged beef.
-The 750g ribeye is fine Australian Angus, aged for 20 days then charred on the bone to lock in its rich flavour.
+The 750-gram ribeye is fine Australian Angus beef, aged for 20 days then charred on the bone to lock in its rich flavour.
 Finished with red wine jus and scorched bourbon butter, it’s a cut that shows the grill team at their best.

 Or, if you really want to go all-out, try the chef-led Carni-Vore menu.
 It’s a smart five-course menu, made even better with Vore’s cocktail program.
 There’s a solid wine pairing too, but I’d nudge you toward the off-menu cocktails that the bartenders quietly shake up behind the bar.

-Best for: The 5-course chef-curated Carni-Vore menu with inventive cocktail pairings.
+Best for: The five-course chef-curated Carni-Vore menu with inventive cocktail pairings.

 Good to know: Despite the dark, imposing facade, the atmosphere inside feels more like an intimate bistro.